Chinese Souls: Background information

 According to the artist, "Chinese Souls quilts are my memorial to more than 60 teenage boys who were bound and loaded on two trucks to be driven to their execution for petty crimes.
-I witnessed this horrible incident when I was an exchange artist in China in September 1990.
+I witnessed this horrible incident while I was an exchange artist in China in September 1990.
 The boys were all wrapped with heavy ropes.
 In these quilts, the circles represent their souls and the bull’s-eye embroidery and the hand-quilting represents the ropes tied around their souls.
-The colors of the circles represent the individuals.
+The colours of the circles represent the individuals.
 I have always felt there is an eerie energy that radiates out from the surface of each of these quilts".

 So intense was Crow's visceral reaction to the executions that she felt compelled to begin embroidering a grid of circles on the resist-dyed fabric she had with her, an intersection between the cross-hairs of a gun and the circles painted on the wall so the boys' parents would know where they had died.
 When she returned to the United States, she quickly produced a series of ten quilts based on the same theme, of which she considers Chinese Souls #2 to be the finest.

 The artwork was sold by Nancy Crow to the Indianapolis Museum of Art in 1996, where it has the accession number 1996.249.